Benefit Access Program Formerly Known as the Circuit Breaker Program

 Receive Your Plate Discount

-The Secretary of State's office sends eligible seniors a notification after they are accepted into the Illinois Department on Aging's program.
+The Illinois Department on Aging's office sends eligible persons a notification after they are accepted into the Benefit Access program.
 When you buy license plates or renew your license plate sticker, you must submit the notification to verify that you are qualified for the discount.
 If you have already renewed your license plate sticker and paid full price, and are now part of the Benefit Access Program, you may be eligible for a refund.
 Call the Secretary of State's Office at 800-252-8980 for more information.